rawanalyahya/Multi-View-MRI-Approach-for-Classification-of-MGMT-Methylation-in-Glioblastoma-Patients/comparisons/README.md

 # Comparisons with SOTA methods on MGMT methylation classification

-We provided the code to reproduce the results we got from running each of the following methods:
+We provided the code to reproduce the results we got from running each experiment.
+All code was run using python version 3.9.12.

 ## Compare with Kaggle winner model